 Installing a smoke detector in the garage is a smart idea, just be sure to keep it clean and keep insects and spiders away to prevent false alarms in the middle of the night.

 Add Wiring for a New Smoke Detector

-Yes Spenser, just tap into one of the existing smoke detectors and run a single 14/3 wire to the new smoke detector location.
+Yes Spenser, from one of the existing smoke detectors install a single 14/3 wire to the new smoke detector location.
 Most wired smoke detectors with battery backup are fully compatible where the wiring connections are made color to color.
 The red wire is typically the alarm signal wire.

 Electrical Wire for the Home

 Complete listing of electrical wire types and parts used for home projects with electrical code information serves as selection guidelines.

 Garage Electrical Wiring

 Fully Explained Photos and Wiring Diagrams for Garage Electrical Wiring with Code Requirements for most new or remodel projects.